Quick and simple

 Get a quote in minutes by telling us your postcode and your energy usage.

-In the wake of the latest price cap announcement, our advice to most households is to stay on your current tariff until better deals become available.
+In the wake of the government's Energy Price Guarantee announcement, our advice to most households is to stay on your current tariff until better deals become available.

 You can still run a comparison with us and leave your email and we’ll be sure to get in touch when more choice and switchable deals come back to market.